-FaithWorks supports the work of Anglican-affiliated ministries who care for and serve vulnerable and marginalized people in communities throughout the Greater Toronto and 905 areas.
+FaithWorks supports the work of Anglican-affiliated ministries who care for and serve vulnerable and marginalized people in communities throughout central southern Ontario.

 Our FaithWorks Ministry Partners are love in action.
 Each and every day they share the transforming power of Christ’s love with thousands of people in need.
 These ministries are run by compassionate staff and volunteers who know and understand the need of the people they serve.
 Services are provided without discrimination and at no cost to clients.

-FaithWorks Ministry Partners work to improve the well-being of people who are homeless, under-housed and are ex-prisoners.
-They help people and families rebuild their lives and minimize the risk of re-offending.
+Our ministry partners work to improve the well-being of people who are homeless, under-housed and are ex-prisoners.
+They help people and families rebuild their lives and as well as help minimize the risk of re-offending.

 - All Saints Church Community Centre, Toronto